 Developing a training load calculation is the process of monitoring and quantifying the relative load of each training session in order to understand and determine the optimal amount of training required for and undertaken by each athlete.

 The Ludum app-based sports coaching and athlete monitoring software products are helping coaches and athletes alike to define, monitor, and understand training loads.
+At Ludum we have support for a number of different training load scores including TRIMP, Foster and RPE that all rely on different inputs and calculations but our preferred score is called Endurance Training Score (ETS).

 In today’s endurance sport world, understanding training loads and optimising training programmes for each athlete is increasingly based around rapid access to data and improved data analytics.
 As a result, an enduring focus for Ludum in recent months has been to improve automation in importing data into Ludum’s coaching and performance analysis software products.
 Now, data from training sessions conducted using GarminConnect, Polar Flow, and Suunto will automatically appear in Ludum.